oryband/dotfiles/README.md

-# This is my .vimrc.
+# This is my .vimrc

 I'm usually working with Python/Django and HTML/CSS/JavaScript, so my Vim IDE is configured for these languages.